Australia So Much to See

 September

-Bridgetown and Tonebridge (Boyup Brook), favouring winter wet areas, and flowering prolifically following a burn.
+Bridgetown and Tonebridge (Boyup Brook Shire), favouring winter wet areas, and flowering prolifically following a burn.
 Found from Perth to Albany through the South West and into the adjacent Great Southern and Wheatbelt regions.
 Also occurs around Esperance.

-Caladenia x erminea, Dusky Fairy Orchid, is a named hybrid between Caladenia marginata and Caladenia flava (above).
+Caladenia x erminea, Dusky Fairy Orchid, is a named hybrid between Caladenia marginata and Caladenia flava (at right).
 This particular group were marked like paler Caladenia flava, but with the shape and size of Caladenia marginata.
-The rear of the petals were speckled like Caladenia marginata, a little paler in shade.
+The rear of the petals are speckled like Caladenia marginata, a little paler in shade.
 Growing on the margins of a winter wet area, following burn.
 Like Caladenia marginata, they are respondent to fire.